-InConnect Business Plan
+InConnect Homes (“InConnect”) background

-InConnect has identified the opportunity to build accommodation for tenants who can be funded by SDA payments and to create a significant business opportunity.
-In order to prove the viability of the proposal, InConnect has commenced building SDA homes in Greenacre, Villawood, Pagewood and Mascot.
-These builds are due to start being completed in September 2018 and will provide accommodation for 27 tenants.
+InConnect is a registered SDA provider and has commenced building SDA homes in Greenacre, Villawood, Pagewood and Mascot.
+These new builds are due to start being completed in September 2018 and will provide accommodation for 27 tenants.
 They are being built to the highest level design category, “High Physical Support”.
 The houses are designed to support the SIL provider with carer rooms, lockable kitchens and other features to ensure ease of work.
 The houses also provide two indoor living areas to allow some privacy for the tenants and their visitors, and each tenant bedroom is designed with its own ensuite.
-The business strategy is to ensure the houses are of premium quality and built to last.
+Our intent is to ensure the houses are of premium quality and built to last.

-Further, the InConnect strategy relies on partnering with Disability Services Organisations (DSO) who are providing the SIL to the tenants.
+Further, we are partnering with Disability Services Organisations (DSO) who are providing the SIL to the tenants.
 InConnect will work with the DSO’s before each house is built to identify the future tenants, their needs and then ensure the house is customised to meet those tenants’ needs.
-This strategy gives InConnect certainty over the tenancy of the house once it is built.
-The InConnect strategy is not to build speculative accommodation but to build tailored and specific SDA capable houses.

-The Investment opportunity for large funding partners relies upon a level of certainty over the tenancy and then, given the fact that the houses are tailored, the tenants are likely to be very long-term, ensuring high annual occupany and funding that lasts for the full 20+ years.
-This is a compelling investment opportunity and InConnect has commenced discussions with two possible funding partners who are interested in the opportunity to invest a substantial amount of capital sufficient to construct between 150 and 200 houses providing accommodation for between 750 and 1,000 tenants in the first phase.
+InConnect has commenced discussions with possible funding partners who are interested in the opportunity to invest a substantial amount of capital sufficient to construct between 150 and 200 houses Austra;ia-wide, providing accommodation for between 750 and 1,000 tenants in the first phase.

 Issues with the Current NDIA processes

-InConnect has partnered with Sylvanvale for the first 6 houses.
-Sylvanvale’s experience of attempting to get SDA approved for the prospective new tenants has shown that there are a number of issues in the way the NDIA is processing participant plans to approve SDA funding.
+InConnect has partnered with a prominent NSW based DSO for our first 6 houses.
+That DSO’s experience of attempting to get SDA approved for the prospective new tenants has shown that there are a number of issues in the way the NDIA is processing participant plans to approve SDA funding.
 These include:

 - A lack of transparency and consistency in decision making;